Shell CEO Roasted at TED Climate Conference He Was Foolishly Invited to Speak At

 TED Countdown bills itself as “a global initiative to champion and accelerate solutions to the climate crisis, turning ideas into action.”
 The Edinburgh event was announced as a forum for speakers to give “inspiring talks” and “share a blueprint for a beautiful net-zero future.”
 Why, exactly, the CEO of a major oil company that has done more than almost any corporation to bring the planet to a dangerous precipice was invited to be part of that beautiful future is a mystery.

-Sources in the room said van Beurden was allowed to speak uninterrupted for nearly 20 minutes.
+van Beurden was allowed to speak uninterrupted for the first portion of the session for roughly six minutes, only after Figueres warned those in attendance that this was a “listening exercise ... whether you agree or don’t agree.”
 Attendees were not allowed to bring bags into the session, something that hasn’t been enforced at any of the other meeting sessions, they said.

-The Shell CEO shared the stage with Scottish climate activist Lauren McDonald, Figueres, and Swedish climate scientist Johan Rockström.
+The Shell CEO shared the stage with Scottish climate activist Lauren MacDonald, Figueres, and Chris James, the founder of Engine No. 1, the small fund that led an Exxon shareholder revolt earlier this year.
 During van Beurden’s talk, he blamed consumers for using so much oil, a note he’s sounded before, and said his daughter asked him if he was destroying the planet.
 His response, according to a Twitter DM from social entrepreneur and B Corp movement supporter in France Elizabeth Soubelet, who was in the room, was, “Do you trust me to do the right thing for you?”

 Soubelet described the vibe during his speech as one with “a lot of respect from the audience who seemed to believe that dialogue is important if we’re going to solve our problems.”